grafana/grafana/docs/sources/alerting/notifications.md

 Override priority | Configures the alert priority using the `og_priority` tag.
 The `og_priority` tag must have one of the following values: `P1`, `P2`, `P3`, `P4`, or `P5`.
 Default is `False`.
 Send notification tags as | Specify how you would like [Notification Tags]({{< relref "create-alerts.md/#notifications" >}}) delivered to Opsgenie.
 They can be delivered as `Tags`, `Extra Properties` or both.
 Default is `Tags`.
 (1)

-> **Note:** When notification tags are sent as `Tags` they are concatenated into a string with a `key:value` format.
+> **(1):** When notification tags are sent as `Tags` they are concatenated into a string with a `key:value` format.
 If you prefer to receive the notifications tags as key/values under Extra Properties in Opsgenie then change the `Send notification tags as` to either `Extra Properties` or `Tags & Extra Properties`.

 ### PagerDuty